mattldawson/dts/docs/integration/index.md

    system.
 This federation process allows DTS to associate a transfer operation with user accounts in the organizations for the source and destination databases.

-Item 1 is entirely a matter of policy enforced within your organization.
-The other items have technical components which are discussed in more detail in the sections below.

 If your organization has existing services that provide similar capabilities but use different conventions, or if you have other technical considerations, please